gn34102004/66DaysOfData/README.md

 Hi Everyone

+Day 23 of #66DaysOfData challenge

+Today I had learnt about Gradient boosting

+It is a supervised machine learning technique that combines weak learners into a single strong learner.
+In which the algorithm gradually increases its accuracy.

+The way that the Gradient boosting works are

+Step 1: Compute the Base model which gives the output.

+Step 2: Compute the Pseudo Residual.

+Step 3: Fit a base learner to the pseudo-residuals.

+Step 4: Construct the Decision Tree Sequentially

+Step 5: Update the model.

+Hi Everyone

 As I was busy with my college work.
 I am back to the challenge.

 Day 22 of #66DaysOfData challenge